Bayer Corporation

 Bayer Corporation (also known as Bayer USA) is the American subsidiary of Bayer AG.
 Its main offices are located in Whippany, New Jersey.
 In addition it has 40 fully consolidated subsidiary companies located in 19 different states.
+It is headquartered in Whippany, New Jersey.

 History

 Bayer AG began marketing in the United States soon after the company's inception in Germany.
-In the late 1800s, they began to sell their trademark medication, aspirin.
+In the late 19th century, they began to sell their trademark medication, aspirin.
 While the name "aspirin" became synonymous with Bayer for over a quarter of a century, the company's patents and trademarks were seized by the United States Office of Alien Property Custodian in 1917, due to Germany's enemy status in World War I. These assets were later auctioned and sold to Sterling Drug.

 Mobay

 In 1954, Bayer AG and Monsanto reached an agreement for establishment of a joint venture that was to be called Mobay.
 Initially established in St. Louis, Mobay established its headquarters in Pittsburgh, Pennsylvania in 1958, moving to a location in Robinson Township in 1960.
 A polyurethanes manufacturing site in New Martinsville, West Virginia began operation in 1955.

 In 1964 the United States Department of Justice brought antitrust action against Mobay, resulting in Bayer AG reaching an agreement to purchase Monsanto's share of the company in 1967.
 In October 1971 Mobay, along with five other Bayer-owned chemical-related subsidiaries in the United States, merged into a single company called Baychem Chemical Company and headquartered in New York City.
 By 1974 the company relocated to Pittsburgh under the name Mobay Chemical Company.
 In that same decade two additional United States companies were acquired and merged into Mobay: Cutter Laboratories in 1974 and Miles Laboratories in 1978.

 In 1992 Bayer consolidated its United States operations under the name Miles, and the Mobay name was discontinued.

 In 1994, Bayer reacquired full rights to all former Bayer products after they purchased the Winthrop division of over-the-counter drugs from GlaxoSmithKline, and the Miles name was discontinued.

-In 2012 Bayer relocated the top United States administrative head to the Bayer HealthCare site in Whippany.
-In 2019 Bayer announced the end of it operations at its Pittsburgh site.
+In 2012, Bayer relocated the top United States administrative head to the Bayer HealthCare site in Whippany.
+In 2019, Bayer announced the end of it operations at its Pittsburgh site.
 Later that year Bayer agreed to sell its Pittsburgh facilities to Covestro.